NgoQuangPhuc273/data-deduplication-automation/README.md

 Phuc Ngo

 # I. Introduction:
-In this project, we will apply machine learning techniques to the problem of data deduplication.
+In this project, Iwill apply machine learning techniques to the problem of data deduplication.
 Data deduplication is the process of identifying and removing duplicate records from a dataset, such as customer profiles, product listings, or medical records.
 Data deduplication is important for data quality, data integration, and data analysis.

 However, data deduplication is challenging because real-world data is often noisy, incomplete, inconsistent, and heterogeneous.
 For example, two records that refer to the same entity may have different spellings, formats, abbreviations, or missing values.
 Therefore, simple string matching or rule-based methods are not sufficient to handle the complexity and diversity of data.